individual therapy

 My approach

-I offer in-depth individual therapy for people who want to understand and shift the patterns shaping their relationships — with others and with themselves.
+I offer in-depth individual therapy for people who want to understand and shift the patterns shaping their relationships, with others and with themselves.

 Often these patterns have long roots.
 The beliefs we carry about whether we’re loveable, whether closeness is safe, whether we’re fundamentally enough – these aren’t usually formed in adulthood.
 They develop early, through the relationships that shaped us, and they become so familiar that we stop noticing them.
 They show up in who we’re drawn to, how we handle conflict, what we do when we feel hurt or unseen, how we speak to ourselves when things go wrong.

 My approach works on both levels at once.
-We think together about what’s happening — the patterns, the history, the beliefs underneath.
-And at the same time, we pay close attention to what’s happening in your body as we do that.
+We think together about what’s happening – the patterns, the history, the beliefs underneath.
+At the same time, we pay close attention to what’s happening in your body as we do that.
 Often it’s the moment those two things connect that something genuinely shifts.

-I draw on EMDR, Sensorimotor Psychotherapy, and Hakomi — approaches that work with the nervous system, the body, and the core beliefs formed through early relational experience.
+Alongside talk therapy, I draw on EMDR, Sensorimotor Psychotherapy, and Hakomi – approaches that work with the nervous system, the body, and the core beliefs formed through early relational experience.
 This isn’t about bypassing the thinking mind.
 It’s about working with the whole of you.

 This is active, engaged therapy.
 I won’t just listen and nod.